 Evolution of Transportation in Shipping

 For centuries, moving cargo over land relied primarily on animal-drawn carts and wagons.
-Basic ships and boats were used to transport goods internationally via waterways since ancient times.
+Basic ships and boats were used to relocate goods internationally via waterways since ancient times.
 The industrial revolution of the 18th century brought steam power and railroads, accelerating domestic and international trade.

 In the early 20th century, motorized trucks gradually replaced horse-drawn carts for local and regional deliveries.
 After World War 2, mass production of commercial vehicles coupled with investments in road infrastructure ushered in the modern era of trucking.